webrtc/samples/src/content/extensions/desktopcapture/README.md

 You can use this example to integrate with your own web app as well.
 Just make sure to serve your app over HTTPS and change the `content_scripts` and  `permissions` URLs to match your webapp URL.

 ## Development
-If you update this extension you should run the `grunt compress` command so that a zip file is created and placed in the release/ folder.
+If you update this extension you should run the `grunt compress` command which will create a zip file with this extension and put it in the release/ folder.
+This is to make it easier to download.